palantir/atlasdb/docs/source/services/timestamp_service/overview.rst

 This may be useful if one knows it is the only client and/or wishes to have bespoke complex concurrency semantics.

 The endpoint will return a contiguous block of timestamps; this is indicated by a lower and upper bound (inclusive on both ends).
+We guarantee that the range returned will consist of at least 1 timestamp, and will have *at most* as many timestamps as the number requested.
 However, we do not guarantee that the size of the timestamp range will be equal to the number of timestamps requested for; the onus to check this is on the client.
-We do guarantee that the range returned will consist of at least 1 timestamp.

 Caching
 =======